brunostjohn/brunostjohn/README.md

 - Every day I thank the whole of creation for Docker Compose.
 - I'm a software engineer, sysadmin, and FLAC music lover.
 - Currently working on deeper reverse engineering of a USB protocol, writing an ElectronJS desktop app, a dockerised RESTful API, and a bunch of other cool stuff.
-- Currently trying to figure out Vue.js and React.
+- Learning Vue.js and React (Native).
 - Looking to collaborate on my [iCUE replacement for Corsair's LCD-equipped CPU coolers](https://github.com/brunostjohn/zefirs-flashy-cooler).
 - Ask me about self-hosting.
 I believe we all should **own** our data.
 - Fun fact: I use Debian because it *just works*.